-We support academics, practitioners, and community representatives who want to harness academic research to equitably move towards a safer, healthier, and fairer future.
+We support academics, practitioners, and community representatives who want to harness academic research to equitably realise a safer, healthier, and fairer future.

 Crises are still advancing despite our best efforts.
-Narrow approaches too often serve harmful systems or solve one problem while worsening another, and the integrated, experience-based wisdom of communities and practitioners is often overlooked.
+Narrow approaches in academia and vested interests in those that fund or interact with it mean that academic research too often serves harmful systems or solves one problem while worsening another, and the integrated, experience-based wisdom of communities and practitioners is often overlooked.

-We need more diverse, equitable, and plentiful collaboration to stop environmental and social harms at their source and move towards a fairer and more sustainable world.
+We need more diverse, equitable, and plentiful collaboration to stop environmental and social harms at their source and unite our efforts to realise a fairer and more sustainable world.

 Many within and outside of academia feel the need to depart from research-as-usual - but in an environment of overwork, funding constraints, and differing privilege, not enough support exists to foster new connections, build trust, and co-design research that benefits all.

 We’re doing four things to help change this.
 Our ideas are outlined below.

 More information and specific ways to participate will be available in due course.
 To register your interest in participating in these projects or contributing to their development, sign up here.
 To tell us your thoughts now, email us at firstname.lastname@example.org.

 In 2023, F4F will launch an online Community of Practice in which academics seeking to transform their research can connectSign up

 Research for a Future toolkit

 We will soon launch a toolkit to support academics who want to make their research more inclusive and transformative.
 It will include ways to configure research to make a difference, advice on dealing with differences in status and access to power, and practical tools for trust-building between diverse perspectives, together with guidance for securing funding for such work.